Bianca Gittany

-Bianca Rose Galic (/ˈɡɑːlɪtʃ/ GAH-litch, /hr/; born 14 May 1999) is a footballer who plays as a midfielder for A-League Women club Sydney FC.
-Born in Australia, she represents Croatia internationally.
+Bianca Rose Gittany (née Galić; /ˈɡɑːlɪtʃ/ GAH-litch, /hr/; born 14 May 1999) is a footballer who plays as a midfielder for A-League Women club Sydney FC.
+Born in Australia, she plays for the Croatia national team.

 Early life

-Galic was born on 14 May 1999 in Australia and is of Croatian descent through her grandparents.
+Gittany was born on 14 May 1999 in Australia and is of Croatian descent through her grandparents.
 The cousin of Australian soccer player Ivana Galic, she grew up in Sydney, Australia.
 Since childhood, she has been a fan of Premier League club Liverpool.

 Club career

-Galic started her career with Australian side Sydney University, helping the club win the league title.
+Gittany started her career with Australian side Sydney University, helping the club win the league title.
 In 2020, she signed for Australian side Canberra United.
 One year later, she signed for Australian side Western Sydney Wanderers, before returning to Australian side Sydney University in 2022.
 Subsequently, she signed for Australian side Central Coast Mariners in 2023.
 She departed the club in July 2025 and signed a three-year contract with Sydney FC.

 Personal life

 Having known her partner Thomas since 2018, the couple got engaged in 2024.
 Away from soccer, she works as a physiotherapist.
+In March 2026, they got married and Bianca took on the surname Gittany.